metarhia/protocol/docs/protocol.rst

 Symmetric Encryption Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Upon creation of a ``Session`` structure instance, the following fields relevant to the symmetric encryption facilities (with one of them not being limited to this scope only) are initialized:
+Upon creation of a ``Tunnel`` structure instance, the following fields relevant to the symmetric encryption facilities (with one of them not being limited to this scope only) are initialized:

 - ``secret`` — a 32-byte unsigned integer value
 - ``nonce`` — a 12-byte unsigned integer value